FlorenceHapgood/Bank_tech_test/README.md

 ### Classes

-Knowing that this test was designed to be used with a REPL, I decided to have an account class as the main class that the user interacts with.
-This simplifies REPL commands, as they only have to create a new instance of the account class, rather instance of other classes as well.
+Knowing that this test was designed to be used with a REPL, I decided to have an Account class as the main class that the user interacts with.
+This simplifies REPL commands, as they only have to create a new instance of the Account class, rather instance of other classes as well.
 I also used method names that were very intuitive for the commands that the user has to interact with (withdraw, deposit and statement).

 The account class then interacts with the Money_In and Money_Out classes, which deal with creating a hash out of the transaction amount, the date and the balance.
 I decided to have a separate class for Money_In and Money_Out, as deposits and withdraws initially seemed to be large, separate concerns that required their own classes.
 I think if my bank test interacted with a real account this would indeed be the case, but as it is, those classes are quite empty, and I would refactoring these into one class if I had more time.